Budget 2011 Changes to Student Loans and Allowances

 - Part-time full-year students will no longer be entitled to borrow the course-related costs component of the Student Loan.
 Find out more....

 - Students who have an overdue repayment obligation of $500 or more that has been overdue for a year or more will not be entitled to a further Student Loan.
 Find out more....

 - All students applying for a new Student Loan will be required to nominate a contact person as a condition of accessing the Student Loan Scheme.
 Find out more....

-In addition, there is also:
+In addition, there are:

-- changes to the two-year stand-down for Student Allowances and Student Loans for sponsored family members of protected persons.
+- changes to the two-year stand-down for Student Allowances and Student Loans for sponsored family members of protected persons